'Friends' reunion? No way, says TV comedy's co-creator

 All six of the "Friends" actors - now in their mid 40s - have gone on to other projects in television and film, both behind and in front of the camera.

-NBC is unit of Comcast Corp CMSCA.O, and Warner Bros. is a unit of Time Warner Inc (TWX.N) (Reporting By Jill Serjeant)
+NBC is unit of Comcast Corp, and Warner Bros. is a unit of Time Warner Inc